Poihipi Power Station: Development

 Steam supply constraints limited full power to about fourteen hours a day, with only about 3 MW at night.
 All other geothermal stations are typically run at constant full power.
 This unusual operating pattern attracted analysis, as in Optimised Numerical Modelling of Production from the Poihipi Dry Steam Zone: Wairakei Geothermal System by Sadiq J. Zarrouk et al., 2006.

 Initial maximum power levels soon fell from ~43 MW to 30 MW due to a shortage of steam.
-In 2001 Contact applied for fresh consents (for Wairakei, and Poihipi which it had bought in 2000) which were granted in 2004 but appealed against by the Taupo Council (concerned over land subsidence) and others.
+In 2001 Contact applied for fresh consents (for Wairakei, and Poihipi which it had bought in 2000) which were granted in 2004 but appealed against by the Taupō Council (concerned over land subsidence) and others.
 In 2007, approval was gained, so with access to more steam (from the whole field, not just that under the McLachlan's land) generation attained 50 MW, full-time; the plot shows that such operation precedes 2007.
 Ignoring the single value of 56.56 MW (for 10:30pm 22/11/2003, likely a data error), maximum generation plateaued at just under 52 MW over 2012 - 2015, and has fallen since.